Reactive Task and Motion Planning for Robust Whole-Body Dynamic Locomotion in Constrained Environments: Preliminaries and Problem Formulation

 In general, this keyframe state refers to the apex state when the center-of-mass (CoM) velocity reaches the local minimal or maximum velocity in the CoM sagittal axis.\footnote{In the special case of the phase-space trajectory having a constant slope, we choose the CoM state locating at the central position of the phase-space trajectory as the keyframe state.} Given two consecutive keyframe states, the phase-space planner evolves continuously and computes the contact transitions of one walking step as defined below. \begin{definition}[\textbf{Phase-space contact switch}] A phase-space contact switch, i.e., a contact transition, is defined by the intersection of two adjacent phase-space trajectories (see green dot in Fig.~\ref{fig:Discretization}(a)). \end{definition} Our contact-triggered switching strategy is especially suitable for non-periodic locomotion, which is abstracted as a progression map $\Phi$ between keyframe states, that is, driving the robot's center-of-mass from one desired keyframe to the next one via the control input $\boldsymbol{u}$, i.e. $(p_{{\rm contact}_{k+1}}, \dot{x}_{{\rm apex}_{k+1}}) = \Phi(p_{{\rm contact}_k}, \dot{x}_{{\rm apex}_k}, \boldsymbol{u})$, where $p_{{\rm contact}_k}$ and $\dot{x}_{{\rm apex}_k}$ denote the $k^{\rm th}$-step CoM sagittal position and velocity at the contact apex, respectively.
 To accomplish whole-body dynamic locomotion behaviors, we will compose a sequence of locomotion modes with planned keyframes.
 This can be achieved by synthesizing a high-level task planner protocol which makes proper contact decisions like the ones shown in Fig.~\mbox{\ref{fig:ContactAction}} and determines the switching strategy of the low-level motion planner.

 \begin{definition}[\textbf{One walking step in the phase-space}] One walking step (OWS) of the locomotion process is defined as two consecutive semi-step phase-space trajectories (see Fig.~\ref{fig:Discretization}(a)).
 The first semi-step trajectory starts at the first keyframe state (gray dot) and ends at the contact switch (green dot) while the second semi-step trajectory starts at the contact switch and ends at the second keyframe (red dot). \end{definition} Instead of using generalized coordinates associated with the robot joints, our planning framework chooses to use the robot's center-of-mass state as the output space.
 This simplified coordinate choice is often used in the locomotion communities.
 Alternatives for dimensionality reduction include, for instance, differential flatness [\cite{liu2012synthesis}] and partial hybrid zero dynamics [\cite{ames2015first}].
-Our phase-space planning method solves for three dimensional locomotion while our task planner solely uses sagittal keyframe information to dynamically interact with the environment.
-Given the high level sagittal keyframe information, the lateral dynamics are automatically computed by a motion planner using a foot placement searching algorithm [\cite{zhao2017robust}].

 The switched system dynamics in Eq.~(\ref{eq:switchedsystem}) can be represented by a tuple

 where $\Xi_0 \subseteq \Xi$ is a set of initial conditions, $AP$ is a set of atomic propositions and $\mathcal{L}: \Xi\rightarrow 2^{AP}$ is a labeling function.
 Then a control strategy for $\mathcal{SS}$ is a partial function defined as